erisdisqordia/le-reddit-bot/README.md

 ## Starting with your server startup

-I provided a systemd service file.
-Copy le-reddit.service.example to le-reddit.service and modify it as needed
+- I provided a systemd service file.
+Copy reddit-bot.service.example to reddit-bot.service and modify it as needed
-Then move to /etc/systemd/system/
+- Then move to /etc/systemd/system/
-Reload systemd with `sudo systemctl daemon-reload`
+- Reload systemd with `sudo systemctl daemon-reload`
-Enable the service `sudo systemctl enable reddit-bot && sudo systemctl start reddit-bot`
+- Enable the service `sudo systemctl enable reddit-bot && sudo systemctl start reddit-bot`